Create Your Own Parent-of-Small-Kids Routine (20 Tips)

 15. Have everyone eat, sleep, and play at the same time.

 This isn’t always seamless, depending on your kids’ ages, but you can tweak ideal situations a little to have everyone down at the same time, eating at the same time, and playing together as often as possible.
-If your baby needs his nap at 1:00, and your daughter really needs some rest time at 2:00, have nap and quiet time start at 1:30.
+If your baby needs his nap at 1:00, and your daughter really needs some rest time in the afternoon, make it happen during the baby’s nap.

 16. Accept the messes.